 The rhythm being played is a basic rhythm I like to use to come up with ideas.
 I used the Dm, C, Bb and Dm in that order.
 I played each as the D5, Bb5, C5 and D5, they each get 8 beats.
 The lead starts with the D Aeolian scale covering two octaves.
 This means you play from D to D high E string to the Low E string.
 Then it uses the F Ionian covering 2 octaves.
 F to F. Then you use the Dorian Mode which is G to G. The last part of the lead uses arpeggios.
 The arpeggios are the Dm chord, Bb chord, C chord and then the Dm chord but I think that part got cut off.

-The illustration above shows the notes in the key of F major.
+The illustration below shows the notes in the key of F major.
 The red box shows the Aeolian mode D to D in F major.
 You can also see F Ionian in this box.
 F to F is the Ionian mode.
 You can also see the Dm pentatonic notes in the red box.
 I always try to relate the modes to the pentatonic scales.
 I know there different, but there also very much alike.
 The pentatonic scales have only 5 notes and the modes and major keys have 7.
 But the Dm pentatonic has the notes of the Dm in it.
 The notes of the Dm are D, A and F. Look at the yellow box to the left.
 This is the A Phrygian mode which is a minor mode.
 Remember the notes in the key of F major are: F Gm Am Bb C Dm E dim.
 You can also see Am pentatonic in this position.

 The illustration below now shows the G Dorian scale at the 3rd fret and the F Ionian mode at the 13th fret.
 Notice that the G Dorian mode is a minor mode and you can see Gm pentatonic in this position.
 Remember the minor pentatonic root note fret has the fingering 1-4, 1-3, 1-3, 1-3, 1-4, 1-4.
 Look below and notice that is true for the G 3rd, D 10th and A 17th.
 Like I said I always relate the modes to the pentatonic scales, either major or minor.
 I consider the minor modes the minor pentatonic and the major modes the major pentatonic.
 This may cause some slack, but oh well, that's the way I think.
 I always try to make things as easy as possible.